Andrey Batt: Acting career

 Andrey began performing in 2009, appearing in several commercials and television roles.
 His first acting appearance was in NTV Plus channel sports commercial.
 Later, he starred in several TV shows like Wedding Ring on Channel One and The Capital of Sin (Success by All Means), where his co-stars was famous Russian actors Dmity Nagiev and Viktoriya Tolstoganova.

+Batt also appeared in a major Russian comedy show Comedy Club on TNT (Russian Television Network).
+Batt took part in a show's unit called "Foreplay" ("Предварительные ласки").

-In 2010 Batt moved to Los Angeles, where he studied acting, filmmaking and film production.
+In 2010 Batt moved to Los Angeles.
 Year later, he appeared in several American TV shows like Justified in which he starred opposite of Timothy Olyphant and The Walking Dead.
 After this Andrey gained worldwide reputation among television viewers.

 In 2011 Andrey was one of the main contender for a role of a Russian baseball player Ivan Dochenko in a popular American comedy TV show Eastbound & Down on HBO.
 However, the role went to American actor Ike Barinholtz.

-While appearing on television, Andrey also started segueing into film roles.
-He filmed in the Japanese independent film Fighting Spirit, but the movie has not been released yet.